 Sectors leading the way are tech and media companies, typically with advanced talent acquisition and data capabilities, but this doesn’t mean they’re the only ones.

 Philips may be an unexpected name next to Google, Amazon and Microsoft, but they’ve gained a reputation as strategic leaders in this space.

-The Philips Talent Intelligence function is divided into Talent Intelligence Consulting, Data Science, ‘Always on Intelligence’ and Executive Search Research.
+The Philips TI function is divided into Talent Intelligence Consulting, Data Science, ‘Always on Intelligence’ and Executive Search Research.

 Businesses of all sizes can gain value from talent intelligence.
 It isn’t only for the innovators, it is a re-education of what constitutes great decision making.

 But how do you plan for tomorrow?

 TI teams are on the rise.
 As business leaders are waking up to the value it can provide, the movement to establish talent intelligence as a stand-alone function or as an additional capability means that talent-related data is being brought to the forefront of the conversation.

 For people who want to bring talent intelligence to the table, but aren’t sure how, start small.
 Creating a test case, giving it a timeframe and showing the value or ROI will open up the conversation.
 Doing a little bit is better than not doing anything at all.